earthly/website/blog/_posts/2021-09-22-awk-examples.md

 The Hunger Games Trilogy: The Hunger Games / Catching Fire / Mockingjay 4 Tabula Rasa 3
 ```
-I should be able to do some interesting data analysis on these reviews, but first there is a problem.
+I should be able to do valuable data from these reviews, but first there is a problem.
 I'm clearly getting reviews from more than one book here. `/Hunger Games/` is matching anywhere in the line and I'm getting all kinds of Hunger Game books.

 I'm even getting books that mention "Hunger Games" in the review text: